AlainParadis/program-transformation/notes.md

 	Exploratory Stage
 </h3>
 <p>
-	Meet with Alanna MacDonald to show her the site and explore ideas.
+	Share the site and explore ideas.
 </p>
 <ul>
 	<li>What do you know about micro-credentials at Algonquin?</li>